MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/sending-messages-message-store-provider-tasks.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19770365"
 ---
-# <a name="sending-messages-message-store-provider-tasks"></a>Envio de mensagens: Tarefas de provedor de armazenamento de mensagens
+# <a name="sending-messages-message-store-provider-tasks"></a>Enviar mensagens: tarefas do provedor do repositório de mensagens

 **Aplica-se a**: Outlook